ahkharsha/briXchange-emc/project documentations/litepaper_aiabricks.md

 - **Blockchain Adoption**: As the benefits of blockchain technology become increasingly recognized, its adoption in the real estate sector is expected to grow by 40% by 2025.

-- **Target Audience**: AIABricks is designed for a diverse audience, including real estate investors, buyers, sellers, developers, and smaller investors looking for more accessible entry points into the market.
+- **Target Audience**: briXchange is designed for a diverse audience, including real estate investors, buyers, sellers, developers, and smaller investors looking for more accessible entry points into the market.

 ---

-## **How AIABricks Works**
+## **How briXchange Works**

 ### **1. Property Listing**
-   - Sellers create property listings on AIABricks by submitting detailed information and required documents, including Encumbrance Certificates.
+   - Sellers create property listings on briXchange by submitting detailed information and required documents, including Encumbrance Certificates.
 These listings are then verified on the blockchain, ensuring their authenticity and security.

 ### **2. Buyer Interaction**
    - Buyers browse through the blockchain-verified listings using AI-driven search tools that match properties to their specific preferences.
 The platform facilitates direct communication between buyers and sellers, enabling transparent negotiations.